DjangoPatternsBook/superbook/README.md

-# Chapter 3: Models
+# Chapter 9: Testing and Debugging

-* Most of the chapter refers to three apps:
+* Most of the testing section refers to:
-	- `src/profiles`
-	- `src/sightings`
-	- `src/posts`
+	- `src/profiles/tests.py`
-* Refer to service objects at `src/profiles/services.py`
-* Refer to signals for profile creation at `src/profiles/signals.py`
-* Remember to apply migrations!

 # SuperBook